 sudo apt install ./WaveLegacy-linux-amd64-<version>.deb

-sudo dpkg -i WaveLegacy-linux-amd64-<version>.deb
+orsudo dpkg -i WaveLegacy-linux-amd64-<version>.deb

 command (or dnf

-sudo rpm -i WaveLegacy-linux-x86_64-<version>.rpm
+in Fedora).sudo rpm -i WaveLegacy-linux-x86_64-<version>.rpm

-sudo dnf install WaveLegacy-linux-x86_64-<version>.rpm
+orsudo dnf install WaveLegacy-linux-x86_64-<version>.rpm

 sudo pacman -U WaveLegacy-linux-<arch>-<version>.pacman